 I aim to bridge the gap between past, present and future, applying traditional handwork and modern technology to construct innovative textiles that enable new structural forms to be created.

-Trained in Milan, Rhys worked alongside bespoke tailor to Versace and Armani; Guiltiero Fornetti.
-Moving on to the Jean Pierre Braganza studio in London, Rhys developed his attention to detail before working in Amsterdam and Paris maturing his crafting techniques in the Iris Van Herpen studio.
+Trained in Milan, I worked alongside bespoke tailor to Versace and Armani; Guiltiero Fornetti.
+Moving on to the Jean Pierre Braganza studio in London, I developed my attention to detail before working in Amsterdam and Paris maturing my crafting techniques in the Iris Van Herpen studio.

-The juxtaposition between traditional tailoring and contemporary innovative design provide a platform for his meticulously crafted textile techniques, which offer the wearer an effortless femininity.
+The juxtaposition between traditional tailoring and contemporary innovative design provide a platform for meticulously crafted textile techniques, which offer the wearer an effortless femininity.

 My interests drift beyond fashion, allowing time to explore and observe current environmental issues that are having destructive impact on our environment.
 Alongside ‘Two stones, one bird’ collection (2018), I partnered with Big Blue Ocean Clean Up and Coral Guardian to ensure that my designs do not only raise awareness to environmental issues but that I am also active in working with environmental organisations to rejuvenate the environment and to research solutions that work for both the industry and the environment that surrounds it.